ing-bank/lion/docs/components/tooltip/use-cases.md

 ---
+title: 'Tooltip: Use Cases'
 parts:
+  - Tooltip
-  - 'Tooltip: Use Cases'
+  - Use Cases
-title: 'Tooltip: Use Cases'
 eleventyNavigation:
   key: 'Tooltip: Use Cases'
   order: 20
   parent: Tooltip
-  title: 'Tooltip: Use Cases'
+  title: Use Cases
 ---

 # Tooltip: Use Cases